Paul Pierce (American football)

-Paul Edward "Red" Pierce (December 29, 1914 – March 31, 2004) was an American football player and coach.
-He served two stints as head football coach at Sul Ross State University, from 1946 to 1951 and again from to 1976 to 1977, and one stint at Sam Houston State University, from 1952 to 1967, amassing a career college football record of 143–81–9.
+Paul Edward "Red" Pierce (December 29, 1914 – March 31, 2004) was an American college football player and coach.
+He served two stints as head football coach at Sul Ross State University, from 1946 to 1951 and again from to 1976 to 1977, and one stint at Sam Houston State University, from 1952 to 1967, amassing a career college football head coaching record of 143–81–9.
 His 1964 Sam Houston State Bearkats football team shared the NAIA Football National Championship after tying the Concordia Cobbers in the title game.

 Early years

 A native of Hill, New Mexico, Pierce grew up in Fort Stockton, Texas, graduating from high school there in 1932.
 He went on to attend Schreiner Institute (now Schreiner University) in Kerrville, Texas, where he earned his associate of arts degree while playing football, basketball and track.
 Pierce continued his collegiate career at Sul Ross State Teachers College (now Sul Ross State University) in Alpine, Texas.
 He participated in varsity football and basketball, and graduated two years later with his Bachelor of Science degree in chemistry.
 He earned his Ed.D. degree from the University of Houston in 1961.

 During World War II, Pierce served as a gunnery officer in the US Navy, and became the head football coach at the United States Naval Training Center Bainbridge in Port Deposit, Maryland near the conclusion of the war.